Professional Services · Revenue & Growth

 We map the existing seo landing pages workflow inside legal services, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your DMS, CLM, e-discovery, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure indexed pages, impressions, qualified clicks, conversion rate, and internal link depth, and improve it weekly.

-What does it cost to automate seo landing pages for a legal services company?+
+What does it cost to automate seo landing pages for legal services teams?+

 What is the best AI agent for seo landing pages in legal services?+